rasbt/python-machine-learning-book/faq/technologies.md

 2. We will gain practice in implementing algorithms, which is a useful skill to have
 3. We will implement algorithms that are not implemented in libraries such as scikit-learn yet but are useful for real-world applications

 Scikit-learn is just one of the "many" options to put machine learning into action once you understand the basic concepts and workflows, which are the focus areas of this book.
-However, you will learn almost everything there is to know about scikit-learn too, so that you can immediately apply your new skills to problem solving.
+However, you will learn almost everything there is to know about scikit-learn too so that you can immediately apply your new skills to problem-solving.

 Other libraries we will learn about are SciPy, NumPy, matplotlib, pandas, seaborn, Theano, just to name a few!
 Basically all the essentials for machine learning and "data science" in Python!